schoon3r/Cisco/README.md

-# Cisco-Configs
+# Cisco Network Device Configuration Syntax

-Cisco Device Config Syntaxes - CCNA
+This repo contains device configuration commands for CISCO network appliances such as switches, routers and wireless devices.
+The content of this repo has been taken during the time of my study for the CCNA Certification